-During her onstage conversation with Khalilah Brown-Dean, vice chair of The Community Foundation's Board of Directors, Burke spoke about her work to help survivors of sexual violence heal and thrive.
+During her onstage conversation at Yale Law School's Levinson Auditorium with Dr. Khalilah Brown-Dean, vice chair of The Community Foundation's Board of Directors, Burke spoke about her work to help survivors of sexual violence heal and thrive.
 She also called for using the collective power of the global #MeToo phenomenon to dismantle environments that allow sexual assault to happen.

 |"me too" Movement founder Tarana Burke speaks about standing up to sexual violence with The Commmunity Foundation Vice Chair Khalilah Brown-Dean at the 2018 Community Fund for Women & Girls Annual Meeting and Convening

 Burke said the movement came out of her work to support and provide resources for young girls of color who were survivors of sexual abuse and assault.
 When #MeToo went viral on social media, she saw an opportunity to connect the movement to all survivors.
 “Sexual violence touches every demographic,” Burke said.
 “The people who raised their hands and said 'me too' had a lived experience.”